jgh/play-stretchy/README.md

 You now have a Play JSON object you can use with the JSON API or return as a result.

 ## Client Configuration
 Two types of clients can be configured Node and Transport.
-See the elastic search documentation for details.
+See the elastic search [java client]((http://www.elasticsearch.org/guide/reference/java-api/client/) documentation for details.
 ### Node Client
 This client creates a node in the Play JVM.